-Function: doloop()
+Method: SimpleTxn::doloop()

-Having written our main() function and utility functions, we now implement our application's primary data processing function.
-This function provides a command prompt at which the user can enter a stock ticker value and a price for that value.
+Having written our main() function and support utility methods, we now implement our application's primary data processing method.
+This method provides a command prompt at which the user can enter a stock ticker value and a price for that value.
 This information is then entered to the database.